-Remove the Side Panels

-The side panels are held in place with a simple rubber catch located on each edge (4 per side panel) that locks against the upper and lower frame of the case.
-To remove the side panel, pull the lower edge away from the case whilst applying pressure downwards to the upper edge.
-Once the lower edge has cleared the frame, the side panel will be loose and free to pull away from the case.
+Remove the Side Panels Each side panel is held in place by a simple mechanism that applies pressure using 4 rubber catches located at each edge against the upper and lower frame of the case.
+To remove the side panels, reach though lower opening on the case and pull the edge away from the case whilst applying slight pressure downwards to the upper edge.
+Once the lower edge has cleared the frame, the side panel will be loose and can removed from the case.
 The key point to note when removing the side panel is to only pull against one edge of the panel and not both at the same time.
 Both side panels are symmetrical and interchangeable.